gkoh/furble/README.md

 To use:
 * Enable `Settings->Infinite-ReConnect`

-WARNING:
-* this will not be kind to battery life
+[!WARNING] This will not be kind to battery life

 ## Motivation